manuel-serrano/bigloo/doc/index.md

 <!--    Main page                                                     -->
 <!--==================================================================-->

-Bigloo (aka bgl), is an optionally typed dynamic language.
+Bigloo (aka bgl), is a typed dynamic language.
 It supports:

   * 3 backends: native, jvm, and wasm;
   * AoT compilation via an optimizing compiler;
   * modules for separate compilation;
   * preemptive multi-threading with shared memory;
-  * an object system based on generic function;
+  * an object system based on generic functions;
-  * exception handling;
+  * exceptions;
   * rich set of builtin libraries;
-  * safe and unsafe modes;
+  * safe and unsafe execution modes;

 Bigloo's design found its inspiration in several other programming languages: